 - Get a second job during your free time!

 - Your significant other should contribute more to the household!

 - Create a project that makes passive income.

 So how do you go about ensuring your single-income household isn’t living paycheck to paycheck?
-What can you do to ensure that your situation’s current solution doesn’t become tomorrow’s problems for your family?
+What can you do to ensure that your situation’s current solution doesn’t become tomorrow’s problem for your family?

-Here’s the good news: with enough setup, a little time and effort, this worry will be free from your mind.
-To find ways to succeed in the long-term, the first thing you will need to do is look at what you are spending your money on and what problems you are creating in your life.
+Here’s the good news: with enough setup, a little time, and effort, this worry will be free from your mind.
+To find ways to succeed in the long term, you will need to look at what you are spending your money on and what problems you are creating in your life.

 This choice is the first step in determining how much money your family has available to spend.
 From there, it goes to how much money you have at the bank, what your credit cards are, and how much you can save on items.
 But to achieve your anticipated financial independence, you need to figure out your budgetary needs first and foremost.